 When a shop services transmissions day after day, they get to know how to service them and how to repair them because they replace them many times a day.
 Most general shops may only see one or two transmissions a month.
 General shops just can’t be experts because of their lack of experience.
 It’s like going to see a doctor for an eye exam…sure, they can do it but doesn’t it make more sense to see an eye doctor?

 Sometimes, too, general shops may misdiagnose something as catastrophic, when a much smaller repair or service was all that was needed.
 Don’t chance it…and why would you?
 The technicians at Lake City Auto Care have the expertise to repair your transmission and get you back on the road.

-If you’re having transmission troubles, the friendly & helpful specialists at our can help put your mind at ease.
+If you’re having transmission troubles, our friendly & helpful specialists can help put your mind at ease.
 Give us a call or send us a quick message so we can help you navigate your transmission concerns before they become a crisis.